Privacy Policy

 5. If the Company reasonably believes that the use or disclosure is necessary to lessen or prevent a serious threat to life, health or safety and it is unreasonable or impracticable to obtain your consent; and

-6. The Company actually or reasonably believes that the use or disclosure is reasonably necessary in order to locate a person reported as missing.
+6. If the Company actually or reasonably believes that the use or disclosure is reasonably necessary in order to locate a person reported as missing.

 The Company will respond to you within a reasonable time.
 The Company will generally comply with requests to correct personal information, however if we refuse, we will give you a written notice explaining our reasons for refusal and the means by which you can make a complaint.